 Import from Excel

 Submit to ClaimPay - The new claims which have green status are submitted to PMC-CMS (i.e. only claims that have all mandatory fields and documents filled are submitted).
+If a Provider has “Allow claims with incomplete documents” = Yes, new claims which have green or yellow status are submitted to PMC-CMS (i.e. mandatory fields are still strictly needed, but documents can be incomplete).

 A user can switch to the “Documents” view (tab) – sorting order and selected page (paging) should be the same.